Txreq/Discord-Hook/README.md

 # Discord-Hook
 Discord Hook, a program used to control Discord Webhooks (sending messages, embeds ...).
 But we We are not responsible for any harmful act made by Discord Hooks, so don't share your webhook link for anyone, only for trusted closed persons to you.

+**NOTICE**
+The open source version made with Python and Node Modules with Eel libary, but the executable one made with Electronand Node Modules only!

 Please, keep my copyrights (c) Tareq Dev 2021
 # Download
 You can download the executable version powered by Electron JS.